Women's and Gender Studies

 When the body is read as text, eating disorders are manifestations of cultural ideas that communicate to the self and the masses.
 This interdisciplinary course examines eating disorders through the optic of feminism, taking into consideration feminist discourse, theories of consumption and subjectivity formation, psychology, sociology, and literary analyses.
 Prerequisites: ITW 101.
 Fall.

-We take an interdisciplinary approach to studying representations of gender (as well as class, race, and sexuality) in the mass media and popular culture.
-Using literature from cultural studies, communication, sociology, and other disciplines, we explore dominant ideologies and how they are perpetuated (or not) in media products.
+We take an interdisciplinary approach to studying representations of race and ethnicity, gender, sexuality, and other social identities in popular culture.
+Using literature from cultural studies, queer studies, ethnic studies, communication, sociology, and other disciplines, we explore dominant ideologies and how they are perpetuated (or not) in media products.
 Prerequisites: ITW 101.
 Fall.

 Interdisciplinary study of a specific issue or topic within the field of Women's and Gender Studies.
 Students will develop skills in critical reading and critical thinking.
 May be repeated for credit as topics change.
 Prerequisites: ITW 101.
 Offered occasionally.

 This class will investigate interdisciplinary concepts and theories that analyze ethnic group experiences and their relation to colonization, immigration, and issues of identity, both in the United States and globally.
 Prerequisites: 24 credits in ISP including ITW 101 and QL course.